Barbara Sheline, MD, MPH

 Melissa Graham has been the coordinator of the Longitudinal Integrated Clerkship (LIC) since its launch in 2015 and is new to the Primary Care Leadership Track.
 She's been in North Carolina since 1977 when she came for 6 months and fell in love with the state.
 She is a graduate of Guilford College in Business Administration.
 Melissa enjoys helping guide medical students to become wonderful physicians.

 Vice President, Population Health Management, DUHS

 Professor of Family Medicine and Community Health, Pediatrics, Psychiatry

 Associate Professor of Psychiatry and Behavioral Sciences

 Assistant Professor of Medicine.
 Division of Geriatrics

 Faculty from across the medical center and Duke Primary Care will participate as preceptors in the longitudinal clinical year.
-Faculty from the Division of Community Health and the Duke Center for Community Research will serve as research mentors.
+Faculty from the Department of Family Medicine and Community Health and the Duke Center for Community Research will serve as research mentors.